keith-merchant-ibm/vpc-on-classic-1/vpc-cli-reference.md

 - **PROFILE_NAME**: Name of the profile.
 - **ZONE_NAME**: Name of the zone.
 - **--capacity**: The capacity of the volume in gigabytes.
 Range 10-2000. (default: **100**).
 - **--iops**: Input/Output Operations Per Second for the volume, it is only applicable for custom profile volumes.
-For the IOPS range, refer to: https://cloud.ibm.com/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles-gen1#custom-gen1.
+For the IOPS range, refer to https://cloud.ibm.com/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles-gen1#custom-gen1.
 - **--encryption-key**: The CRN of the Key Management Service root key.
 - **--resource-group-id**: ID of the resource group.
 This option is mutually exclusive with **--resource-group-name**.
 - **--resource-group-name**: Name of the resource group.
 This option is mutually exclusive with **--resource-group-id**.